stephenhouser/f-engrave/README.md

 # F-Engrave
-Modifications and Packaging of Scorchworks F-Engrave to work on OSX.
+Packaging of Scorchworks F-Engrave as an OSX Application

+F-Engrave generates 'GCODE' for Computer Numerical Control (CNC) systems from text and bitmaps.
+It "Suppoprts Engraving and V-Carving, Uses CXF and TTF fonts, Imports DXF and Bitmap images".

-Original F-Engrave and instructions are at Scorchworks:
+The official F-Engrave and instructions are at Scorchworks:

 >    http://www.scorchworks.com/Fengrave/fengrave.html

+This fork is merely to add packaging for OSX systems, creating a clickable 'Applicaion' that can be installed on any OSX system.
+This eliminates having to run F-Engrave from a Terminal prompt.

 ## Compiling